aanand/aanand.github.com/content/articles/prototype-chains-and-coffeescript-subclasses.md

 Touch   = new ViewShop
 </code></pre>

-Now, after defining the view classes, access any property of `Desktop` or `Touch`, and the chaining works its magic:
+Now, after defining the view classes, access any property of `Desktop` or `Touch`, and prototype chaining works its magic:

 <pre><code class="language-coffeescript">
 Desktop.Widget   # => Desktop.Widget